open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_elli/README.md

 library offers two ways to exclude requests from potentially creating Spans by filtering on the raw path in the URL.

-A Application environment variable is read in on Elli start, so the follow can be added to `sys.config` to exclude the url `/exclude/me`:
+An application environment variable is read in on Elli start, so the following can be added to `sys.config` to exclude the url `/exclude/me`:

 ``` erlang